 BLOCK THREE: 1:15 – 2:30

-1. “Writers Got Talent”—a Page 1 Critique Fest (Windsor Room).
-This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
+1. “Writers Got Talent”—a Page 1 Critique Fest.
+(Windsor Room) In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

-2. Nonfiction Intense: Book Proposal Tips (Buckingham Room).
-If you are trying to create an awesome nonfiction book proposal, this presentation is for you.
+2. How to Write a Nonfiction Book Proposal (Buckingham Room).
+This session is completely devoted to nonfiction that is not memoir.
+So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.